Understanding data in relational databases

 Caution:

 If you're having trouble using a database connection that previously worked in Insights, you may need to update the connection.
 Deleting the database connection will render any dependent datasets inoperable.
-You should only delete a relational database connection when you are sure no datasets are dependent, or you purposefully want to disable upstream datasets.
+Only delete a relational database connection when you are sure no datasets are dependent, or you purposefully want to disable upstream datasets.

 While database connections update to reflect the current state of the database, datasets reflect the schema of the table or view at the time of dataset creation.
 Datasets created from a database connection are dependent on the schema, naming conventions, and existing spatial data objects (geometry types and spatial reference identifiers) of the database.
 Renaming or deleting tables and views referenced by a dataset will break the dataset.
 Likewise, field names and data types must remain static for a dataset to be functional.